Topper Returns: Plot

 In the following sequences, there are many comings and goings with people disappearing and reappearing by way of concealed stairways and hallways reachable by moving or rotating wall panels.
 Mrs. Topper uses the phone and calls the police to report her missing husband and innocently mentions there has also been a murder.
-Soon police detective Roberts, with a squad of cops, comes in and starts asking questions.
-He gets confused by the conflicting answers and by tricks that Ghost-Gail plays from time to time.
+Soon police detective Roberts, with a squad of officers, comes in and starts asking questions.
+He gets confused by the conflicting answers and by tricks that Ghost-Gail plays.

 Ghost-Gail has Topper hide in the kitchen's walk-in refrigerator.
-Eventually Topper is found by his wife and the bulk of the characters end up in the kitchen.
-Ghost-Gail steals a pistol from police detective Roberts’ pocket.
-Ghost-Gail forces it on Topper and manipulates him to get everyone else into the refrigerator and lock them in.
+Eventually, Topper is found by his wife, and the bulk of the characters end up in the kitchen.
+Ghost-Gail lifts a pistol from police detective Roberts’ pocket, forces it on Topper, and manipulates him to lock everyone in the refrigerator.
 Ghost-Gail and Topper then proceed to look for her body to prove the murder.
-Eventually Bob breaks the window in the door and gets everyone out of the refrigerator.
+Eventually, Bob breaks the window in the refrigerator door and lets everyone out of the refrigerator.
 Ann is kidnapped by the figure in black and is ultimately rescued by Bob, with assistance from Ghost-Gail.

 Lillian the housekeeper is eventually proved to be the writer of Gail's note.
-She decides to start talking to say she was in on some of the deceptions but had nothing to do with the murder.
-The lights go out suddenly and Lillian disappears.
-It turns out there is a secret chain in the fireplace that, when pulled, makes the chair in the center of the room tilt backwards and dump the occupant down a vertical shaft to a water-filled cave below the mansion.
+She admits that she was in on some of the deceptions but had nothing to do with the murder.
+The lights go out suddenly, Lillian screams, disappears, and is presumed dead.
+It turns out there is a secret chain in the fireplace that, when pulled, makes the chair in the center of the room tilt backward and dump the occupant into a vertical shaft that leads to a water-filled cave below the mansion.